mcveanlab/treeseq-inference/README.md

 cd treeseq-inference
 ```

-## Human data

-Please see the [README](human-data/README.md) in the ``human-data`` directory
-for details on running the human data pipelines.

-## Benchmarking using simulations

 ### Requirements

-The benchmarking code is primarily written in Python and requires Python >= 3.4.
-We
+Code is primarily written in Python and requires Python >= 3.4.
+For benchmarking,
-also use an R package via [rpy2](https://rpy2.readthedocs.io/) and so a working
+we  use an R package via [rpy2](https://rpy2.readthedocs.io/) and so a working
 R installation is also required.
 Some external software requires other software too
 (e.g. cmake for SLiM, the GNU scientific library for msprime/tsinfer).
 These are detailed below.

 #### Installing system prerequisites
-You will need to install install python (3) with pip, the GNU scientific library (`gsl`),
+You will need to install install python (3) with pip and the GNU scientific library (`gsl`).
+For benchmarking, you will need R and cmake.
+For testing in real-world data such as the
-R, cmake, cython, and the curl libraries.
-For example, on Ubuntu:
+human analyses, you will need cython and the curl libraries.

+For example, to install all these on Ubuntu:

 ```
 # Install pip, GNU scientific library, R, cmake for SLiM, cython & curl libs for cyvcf2